schwartz-lab-NLP/papa/README.md

 Our code is based on the Hugging Face framework - https://github.com/huggingface (specificlly on the transformers library).
 To use our code please first follow the instrunctions in [here](https://huggingface.co/docs/transformers/installation#editable-install).

-Once evrything is set, copy our transformers/papa_modules.py and transformers/modeling_utils.py files into the transformers directory.
+Once evrything is set, copy our [transformers/papa_modules.py](https://github.com/schwartz-lab-NLP/papa/blob/main/transformers/papa_modules.py
+) and [transformers/modeling_utils.py](https://github.com/schwartz-lab-NLP/papa/blob/main/transformers/modeling_utils.py) files into the transformers directory.

-Then, you can update your models to our vesrion (we provide the code for BERT/RoBERTa/DeBERTa), by copying your desired model from our models directory to the transformers/models directory.
+Then, you can update your models to our vesrion (we provide the code for BERT/RoBERTa/DeBERTa), by copying the relevant files of your desired model from our [models](https://github.com/schwartz-lab-NLP/papa/tree/main/models) directory to the transformers/models directory.

-Lastly, copy our scripts (which our based on Hugging Face scripts), to some (main?) directory.
+Lastly, copy our [scripts](https://github.com/schwartz-lab-NLP/papa/tree/main/scripts) (which our based on Hugging Face scripts), to some (main?) directory.

 As an example we will provide the full command lines in order to run PAPA over [BERT BASE](https://huggingface.co/bert-base-uncased) with the [CoLA](https://nyu-mll.github.io/CoLA/) task: